Sexual Harassment Overview

 How Do I File a Sexual Harassment Claim in Los Angeles, CA?

 Ultimately, sexual harassment does not exclusively involve sex—it usually involves a difference in power or authority as well.
-Since this is the case, you may be reluctant to speak out against the responsible party.
+Given this, you may be reluctant to speak out against the responsible party.
 However, it is in your best interest—economically, legally, and ethically—to protect your rights.

 Furthermore, the discrimination against you can cause life-altering emotional problems.
 The best way to protect your interests is to identify and document sexual harassment with the help of a qualified attorney.
 Notes, emails, letters, phone calls, and other forms of contact can all be used as evidence in your case.